- This course is offered in 0 hours

 The Association of Chartered Certified Accountants (ACCA) offers a professional qualification, which has been recognised and respected across the world for over 100 years.
 ACCA is currently the largest British accountancy body with over 180,000 members and 480,000 students in 181 countries.

-January - June 2018 Semester Schedules for ACCA:
+July - December 2018 Semester Schedules for ACCA (Champs Fleurs):

 Collect more Certifications along your journey towards ACCA Membership!